kaurn6538/-Coffee-Proximity-Analysis-Tableau-Project/README.md

 🟧 Orange: Store is too far from any other branch (> 0.5 miles)

-🧭 Interactive filters to view details per store.
+🧭 Interactive Tooltip to view details per store.

 🛠️ Tools & Techniques
 *    Tableau (Mapping, Distance Calculations, Custom Shapes)